-Here is Baby Veronica’s story.
+Here is Veronica’s story.
 Please read and show your support for her.
-She deserves to stay with the only family she has ever known.
+She deserves come back home to the only family she had ever known before being removed because of the Indian Child Welfare Act (ICWA).
 She deserves for us to come together, to be her voice and represent HER rights!
-Her story isn’t about father’s rights or tribal rights.
-It’s about her rights!
 Our fight is for Veronica!

 Matt and Melanie had been married for several years and after unsuccessful attempts to start a family they came to the realization that adoption was their answer to finally becoming a mommy and daddy.
 They had actually hoped to one day adopt even if they could have a child of their own.
 God’s will was for them to begin their steps toward adoption in early 2009.